SharonKartika/NetworkEvolutionBSSE/Readme.md

-### Description

-Collection of functions to start from an initial network (given or random) and use mutation and selection to arrive at a network with monopositive states, as evaluated with RACIPE.
+### Evolving Gene Regulatory Networks

+We simulate gene regulatory networks using RACIPE use a genetic algorithm to select GRNs that produce desired outcomes.

 ### Instructions

-Clone the repository and change directory to `TopoFiles`.
+Clone the repo.
+Change directory to `TopoFiles`.

-Run `julia --project`.

-Run `include("scriptEvolution.jl")`.
+Run julia (`julia --project`).

-Call function `simulateRacipe` with parameters in order:

-1. A matrix (of integers) representing the network.
-2. Number of iterations.
-3. Number of nodes. _(only 3 supported now)_
+Include the required program using `include("scriptEvolutionGeneral.jl")`

-Get a sequence of Matrices and their corresponding scores (which is the sum of relative frequencies of desired states).
+Call `simulateRacipe` passing as arguments the network and the number of iterations respectively.
+The network is represented by a square matrix of integers -1, 0, or 1.
+The function returns the best network and its p-score, obtained at each iteration.
+The p-score is the sum of relative frequencies of the desired outcomes.